Healthcare in Slovenia: Private practice

 With the wave of rapid modernization in the early 1990s, the newly independent Republic of Slovenia attempted to resolve long-standing issues with the nation's healthcare system, culminating with the overhaul of the system with the passage of the Health Care and Health Insurance Act of 1992.
-The act reintroduction of the private practices, among other provisions.
+The act included the reintroduction of private practices, among other provisions.

 There is a higher level of satisfaction among those who were treated by a private practitioner than of those who went to a public physician (Toš et al. 2004).

 From 1992 to 2009, there were 1,279 private practitioners in the country, out of a total of 8,191 physicians.
 Private practitioners may also be registered with the HIIS.
 Only 190 were not registered by the end of 2006.
 There seems to be a trend in people shifting towards private practitioners with the introduction of provision care in private practices.
 In fact, the highest proportion of all private practices comes from the dental field, where around 15% of all dentists are in private practice.